FellowsFreiesWissen/Blockchain_Pi/README.md

 - Battery pack (optional)

 There are no tools, like for example, a screwdriver, are needed for the whole configuration.
+The housing has clips to connect with each other, so there are also no tools needed.

 Once all hardware components are available they must be connected.
 We suggest to use a breakout board, for example, a general-purpose input/output (GPIO) board.
 You can find the GPIO layout that we used in the "Wiring" folder.

 ![Wiring Layout with Fritzing](/Wiring/Layout_GPIO_Steckplatine.jpg)

+We deliberately did not connect the Raspberry in the figure to improve the circuit overview.
+The connection of the Raspberry with the GPIO board is made with a standard plug, so that an incorrect connection is not possible.

 After connecting all components, the Raspberry can now be connected to power.
 All sensor lights/LEDs should be on.